maliMirkec/personal-website/site/side-projects/web-dev-zoo/index.md

       height: 336
     title: Welcome to Web Dev Zoo
     text: Discover valuable insights about web development from these animals.
-    text2: Remember to subscribe to the [RSS feed](/rss4.xml) so you don't miss these wise words.
+    text2: Don't miss these wise words and [subscribe to the RSS feed](/rss4.xml).
+    text2_width: 45
   - type: banner
     banner: services
     sticky: true